braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/linking.md

 {% tabs %}
 {% tab iOS %}
-Using Xcode to edit your `Info.plist` file, add a new key-value pair.
-Set the key to `FlutterDeepLinkingEnabled`, the type to `Boolean`, and the value to `YES`.
+Using Xcode to edit your `Info.plist` file:
+1. Add a new key-value pair.
+2. Set the key to `FlutterDeepLinkingEnabled`.
+3. Set the type to `Boolean`.
+4. Set the value to `YES`.

 ![An example project's `Info.plist` file with the added key-value pair.]({% image_buster /assets/img/flutter/flutter-ios-deep-link-info-plist.png %} "Xcode Project Info.plist File")
 {% endtab %}